 If you become concerned about the health and wellbeing of your loved one at any time, you should speak to their care manager in a respectful manner and express your reasons for concern.
 If staff members are unwilling to speak to you about what happened, this may be an additional sign that something suspicious is occurring.
-When this happens, you’ll benefit from getting in touch with an elder abuse lawyer.
+When this happens, you’ll benefit from getting in touch with a Lexington nursing home abuse lawyer.

 Identifying Nursing Home Abusers

 Nursing home residents come into contact with a number of different staff members every day.
 It’s important to be aware of the types of employees you loved one will see and how they interact with them.

 Direct care employees are individuals who will provide your loved one with the medical care they may need.
 Employees like registered nurses, licensed practical nurses, and physical therapists will care for residents by administering medications, checking vitals, working on recovery from injuries or conditions, and ensuring residents are as healthy as possible.

 Your loved one will also come into contact with individuals like dieticians, support employees, and administration.
 While they may not play an active or direct role in their care, their jobs ensure quality of life is being sustained.

 When nursing home employees neglect their duties or intentionally harm residents, they are committing a crime.
 It’s important to know what your loved one is legally entitled to as a long-term care facility patient, so you know when to contact a Lexington nursing home abuse lawyer.

 In the state of Kentucky, all nursing home residents have legal rights that must be respected when they are admitted to a care facility.
 If you believe your loved one’s rights are being ignored, you have the right to take legal action against the facility in which they’re housed.
 Our attorneys are here to explain how that process works.